Light Palermo-style Swordfish | light and tasty Sicilian recipe

 • 1 pinch mixed peppercorns (with grinder)

-• to taste lemon juice (or orange juice)
+• as needed lemon juice (or orange)

 • 1 drizzle extra virgin olive oil (raw)